withastro/astro/packages/integrations/mdx/README.md

 ```

 :::caution
-MDX does not support passing remark and rehype plugins as a "string."
+MDX does not support passing remark and rehype plugins as a string.
 You should install, import, and apply the plugin function instead.
 :::

 📚 See the [Markdown Options reference](https://docs.astro.build/en/reference/configuration-reference/#markdown-options) for a complete list of options.